 To make your network work for you, make sure you stay top of mind for people who require your specific services.
 You want potential employers and clients to know that no one else is better suited for the job than you, in no small part because your network is singing your praises.

 Think of even the briefest meetings as opportunities to share your elevator pitch, a brief summary of what you do for a living.
 Your elevator pitch should be easy for you to remember and memorable to the person you are meeting.
-Your pitch allows you to explain what you have to offer in one or two sentences.
-If you craft an effective elevator pitch, you increase your chances of making a great first impression.
+Your pitch allows you to explain what you have to offer in 60 seconds or less.
+If you craft an effective elevator pitch you increase your chances of making a great first impression.
 Once you have your elevator pitch down — what you do, how you can help and what makes you unique — back it up by being a reliable, trustworthy and efficient employee.